 To solve k-class multicategory problems, one direct approach uses sequential binary classifiers.
-In particular, there are two common approaches in the literature, namely, the one-versus-one and one-versus-rest approaches (Allwein, Schapire and Singer (2001)).
+In particular, there are two common approaches in the literature, namely, the one-versus-one and one-versus-rest approaches (Allwein et al., 2001).
 However, these sequential binary classifiers can be suboptimal.
-A common approach handling a k-class problem simultaneously is to estimate k functions with the sum-to-zero constraint (Lee, Lin and Wahba (2004); Liu and Yuan (2011); Zhang and Liu (2013)).
-Recently, Zhang and Liu (2014) pointed out that this approach can be inefficient because one needs to add an extra sum-to-zero constraint to the optimization problem to guarantee the identifiability and desirable properties of the classifiers.
+A common approach handling a k-class problem simultaneously is to estimate k functions with the sum-to-zero constraint (Lee et al., 2004; Liu and Yuan, 2011; Zhang and Liu, 2013).
+Recently, Zhang and

+Liu (2014) pointed out that this approach can be inefficient because one needs to add an extra sum-to-zero constraint to the optimization problem to guarantee the identifiability and desirable properties of the classifiers.
 In this way, an extra computational cost is incurred when solving the corresponding constrained optimization problem.
 To overcome this drawback, Zhang and Liu (2014) proposed an angle-based large-margin classification technique using k-1 functions, without the sum-to-zero constraint.
 This method was shown to perform well in terms of both prediction accuracy and computational efficiency.